department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/conversation guide.md

 - Do you have any initial questions, after reading this?
 - In this scenario, would you be interested in setting up a Login.gov account right now?
 Why or why not?
 - What hesitations do you have about setting up a Login.gov account?
-- Why do you think the VA is recommending that you set up a Login.gov?
+- Why do you think the VA is recommending that you set up a Login.gov account?
-- If you had a question about this screen, what would you do?
+- If you had a question about anything you read here, what would you do?

 ### Things to watch for: